elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 There are three changes in this supervisor compared to the first one.

-Instead of receiving the registered process name as argument, we have simply decided to name it `KV.Bucket.Supervisor` as we won't spawn different versions of this process.
+First of all, we have decided to give the supervisor a local name of `KV.Bucket.Supervisor`.
 We have also defined a `start_bucket/0` function that will start a bucket as a child of our supervisor named `KV.Bucket.Supervisor`. `start_bucket/0` is the function we are going to invoke instead of calling `KV.Bucket.start_link` directly in the registry.

 Finally, in the `init/1` callback, we are marking the worker as `:temporary`.
-This means that if the bucket dies, it won't be restarted!
+This means that if the bucket dies, it won't be restarted.
 That's because we only want to use the supervisor as a mechanism to group the buckets.
-The creation of buckets should always pass through the registry.

 Run `iex -S mix` so we can give our new supervisor a try: